Guest contributor, Roxana Oliver is one of the Australians living overseas contingent – she’s an Aussie in Serbia who has shared her story with us

 No matter where you go, certain things are bound to charm you, and others will leave you feeling disappointed or indifferent.

-The trick, I’ve found, is to focus on the things that make you happy, regardless of whether you’re home or abroad.
+The trick for Australians living overseas or any other expats, is to focus on the things that make you happy, regardless of whether you’re home or abroad.

 Roxana is a travel enthusiast and lifestyle consultant from Sydney and she loves to write about her adventures.
 She is all about the healthy lifestyle, loves to run with her husband and dogs and has fun cooking exotic meals for her family.